-City of Pents

-Power D elegated to: Chief Executive Officer

-s Conditions Delegated Authorities: 1.1.1 Finance and Administrat 1.1.2 Marketing, Sponsorship Committee.
-May only call tenders where there procurement, with the exception be the adoption of a new Annual Budis required to fulfil a routine contrate of the City, with an imminent expire contract has been included in the May only accept a tender where the contract is \$500,000 or less and the Annual Budget.
-May only agree to variations before 1.1.1 Finance and Administration Committee; 1.1.2 Marketing, Sponsorship and International Relations Committee. ay only call tenders where there is an adopted budget for the proposed ocurement, with the exception being in the period immediately prior to e adoption of a new Annual Budget where the proposed procurement required to fulfil a routine contract related to the day to day operations the City, with an imminent expiry date and the value of the proposed ontract has been included in the draft Annual Budget papers. ay only accept a tender where the consideration under the resulting ontract is \$500,000 or less and the item is identified in the adopted in a proposed on the proposed on the consideration under the resulting ontract is \$500,000 or less and the item is identified in the adopted in the proposed on the pr

-Statutory Sub-dele y Power to egate: Local Government Act 1995: • Section 5.44 CEO may delegate some powers and duties to other employees

-Complia nce Links: Local Government (Functions and General) Regulations 1996: • Part 4, Division 2 Local Government (Functions and General) Regulations 1996: • Regulation 31 Anti-avoidance provision for Act s.
-3.58 Council Policy 9.7 - Purchasing Policy Council Policy 9.8 - Contract Variations - Authority to Incur a Liability Council Policy 12.1 - Council Vehicles - Lord Mayor and Employees Council Policy 16.2 - Plant And Vehicles - Disposal Of Council Policy 9.5 - Sponsorship of City of Perth Activities

-Record Practices Records of decisions are retained in TRIM containers relevant to each EOI or Tender.
+Cery of Postu Power De elegated to: Chief Executive Officer on Delegation: Excludes functions delegated to C Delegated Authorities: 1.1.1 Finance and Administra 1.1.2 Marketing, Sponsorship Committee.
+May only call tenders where there is an adopted budget for the proposed procurement, with the exception being in the period immediately prior to the adoption of a new Annual Budget where the proposed procurement is required to fulfil a routine contract related to the day to day operations of the City, with an imminent expiry date and the value of the proposed contract has been included in the draft Annual Budget papers. he consideration under the resulting he item is identified in the adopted May only agree to variations before a contract is entered into in accordance with Policy 9.8 - Contract Variations - Authority to Incur a Liability.
+Statutory Sub-dele Power to gate: Local Government Act 1995: Section 5.44 CEO may delegate some powers and duties to other employees Complian nce Links: Local Government (Functions and General) Regulations 1996: • Part 4, Division 2 Local Government (Functions and General) Regulations 1996: • Regulation 31 Anti-avoidance provision for Act s.
+3.58 Council Policy 9.7 - Purchasing Policy Council Policy 9.8 - Contract Variations - Authority to Incur a Liability Council Policy 12.1 - Council Vehicles - Lord Mayor and Employees Council Policy 16.2 - Plant And Vehicles - Disposal Of Council Policy 9.5 - Sponsorship of City of Perth Activities Record K Practices Records of decisions are retained in TRIM containers relevant to each EOI or Tender.
+Version Con trol Version Decision Reference Date Delegated 1 88/10 Annual Review 16/02/2010 26/06/12 294/12 2 Annual Review Amended 04/06/12 282/13 2 Annual Review / Amended 25/06/13 319/13 CEO Trim 77838/13 2 Annual Review 24/06/14 270/14 3 Į. Annual Review / Amended CEO Trim 234521/14 4 Annual Review 09/06/15 OCM Trim 99056/15 4 Amend / Review CEO Trim 114331/15

-Version Cor ntrol •

-Decision Poference Data Dologatad

-Version Decision Reference Date Delegated

-1 88/10 16/02/2010

-1 Annual Review 26/06/12 294/12

-2 Amended 04/06/12 282/13

-2 Annual Review / Amended 25/06/13 319/13 CEO Trim 77838/13

-2 Annual Review 24/06/14 270/14

-3 Annual Review / Amended CEO Trim 234521/14

-4 l Annual Review 09/06/15 OCM Trim 99056/15